fbe-work/rvt_model_services/README.md

     ![pulse_graph][pulse_01]

   * audit: bokeh graph showing the rusult of models being opened with "audit".<br>
+    if configured an email will be sent if the model is corrupt. see readme for email config guide in notify/email/<br>
     success: green, unclassified error:orange, corrupt model: red.<br>
     run separately from process_model with: "python bokeh_pulse.py" from commands/pulse/ directory.

     ![pulse_graph][audit_pulse_01]

-## limitations (typical limitations a journal file run process typically has):
+## limitations:
+  - of journal files:
     * no white spaces in model path
     * no non-ascii characters in model path
-  * task will not run to completion if confronted with any unexpected messages
+    * task will not run to completion if confronted with any unexpected messages<br>
+  - of this framework:
+    * do not schedule overlapping readouts, the simple pandas code is not (yet) prepared to handle this in the graphs

 ## credits
  * Frederic Beaupere (original version, maintainer)